Parole: History

+By country

 Canada

 In general, in Canada, prisoners are eligible to apply for full parole after serving one-third of their sentences.
 Prisoners are also eligible to apply for day parole, and can do this before being eligible to apply for full parole.

 Any prisoner whose sentence is less than two years is sent to a correctional facility in the province or territory where they were convicted, whilst anyone sentenced to serve no less than two years will be sent to a federal correctional facility and will thus have to deal with the Parole Board of Canada.

 Parole is an option for most prisoners.
 However, parole is not guaranteed, particularly for prisoners serving life or indeterminate sentences.
 In cases of first-degree murder, one can apply for parole after 25 years if convicted of a single murder.
-However, if convicted of multiple murders, either of the first or second-degree, the sentencing judge has the discretion to make parole ineligibility periods consecutive - thereby extending parole ineligibility beyond 25 years and, in rare cases, beyond a normal life-span.
+However, if convicted of multiple murders, either of the first or second-degree, the sentencing judge previously had the discretion to make parole ineligibility periods consecutive – thereby extending parole ineligibility beyond 25 years and, in rare cases, beyond a normal life-span.
 On May 27, 2022, the Supreme Court of Canada unanimously ruled that extending parole ineligibility beyond the statutorily mandated 25 years was unconstitutional for being "cruel and unusual" punishment.